Employee Retention Tax Credit (ERC)

 By working with us, most businesses see a 10-20% higher payout compared to working with a CPA who may be less familiar with the intricacies of the ERC program.
 Our goal is to help you maximize your credit while minimizing your upfront costs.

-1. Specialized expertise: The Relief Consultants focuses solely on the ERC program, navigating its complexities to maximize your credit.Payroll experience: With decades of payroll experience, we can effectively process the ERC, which is claimed through payroll returns rather than business income tax returns.
+2. Specialized expertise: Our team focuses exclusively on the ERC program, expertly navigating its complexities to maximize your credit.
+With decades of payroll experience, we effectively process the ERC, which is claimed through payroll returns, not business income tax returns.

 Can I claim the ERC if I already received a PPP loan?